 All while still ultimately allowing you to be yourself too.
 Because after all, the date should feel good for both of you.

 1. First, a good conversation starter should be a question that is open ended.
-Its best to avoid any questions that can be answered with a simple yes or no.
+Its best to avoid any closed ended questions that can be answered with a simple yes or no.

 When questions are open ended the conversation has somewhere to go and helps fill any of those awkward silences or lulls.
-In contrast, when the answer is a simple yes or no, the conversation has no where to go.
-Which leaves you stuck and constantly trying to keep the discussion interesting and flowing.
+In contrast, when the answer is a simple yes or no, then your discussion has nowhere to go.
+Which leaves you stuck and constantly trying to keep the conversation interesting and flowing.

 2. The second thing to keep in mind, is to pick questions that are somewhat out of the normal everyday monotonous ones.